 Was it a waste of time?

-No I used the weather information, the number of stairs inside the building and one or two other facts that I would have found, but it would have taken me much more time.
+No, I used the weather information, the number of stairs inside the building, and one or two other facts that I would have found, but it would have taken me much more time.

 We are no longer on a slippery slope when it comes to bots and the written word.
-We are floating on a river moving toward the lowest resting place, before settling there.
+We are floating on a river moving toward the deepest resting place, before settling there.
 Our laziness, and their speed and ease, may be our downfall.

-Clear writing is the direct outcome of clear thinking.
+Remember, clear writing is the direct outcome of clear thinking.

 Jury Consultants and Book Editors: Shared Traits